kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Well, not every author works this way, some just write down what comes to mind and it is brilliant nevertheless.
 Maybe there are programmers out there who do work like that.

+Thinking about it, this process of rewriting reminds me very much about the development of mathematics as a science.
+Those guys think about the same stuff for thousands of years, numbers, points, lines, circles.

+And looking at these objects, they discover things and try to understand and then they look at it from a different perspective and understand some more and make some more discoveries which sheds more light on stuff already thought to have been understood and so on.

+Finally you may learn a mathematical theory without understanding where this whole body of thought has come from.
+I didn't know that [Galois theory](https://en.wikipedia.org/wiki/Galois_theory) dealt with zeroing polynomials I learned about in school.
+You can learn the whole Galois theory without ever hearing about polynomials.
+You may want to know how [Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois) himself may have thought about it, how he expressed his ideas.

+This is the first paragraph of the above mentioned Wikipedia article:

+>In mathematics, more specifically in abstract algebra, Galois theory, named after Évariste Galois, provides a connection between field theory and group theory.
+Using Galois theory, certain problems in field theory can be reduced to group theory, which is in some sense simpler and better understood.

+A couple of years ago, I happened to find a book trying to explain this whole development and I bought it and read it and didn't understand anything.
+What a pity.

 End of digression.

 Search engines <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>